-The Responsible Supervisor (i.e. PI, supervisor, foreman, project director, or manager) is ultimately responsible for ensuring that the unit-specific Hazard Communication plan is completed and is understood and followed by the employees under their supervision.
+The Responsible Supervisor (i.e. PI, supervisor, foreman, project director, or manager) is ultimately responsible for ensuring that the UAH Hazard Communication plan is understood and followed by the employees under their supervision.
 While the supervisor is responsible for implementing each of the elements described within the written Hazard Communication Plan, it is permissible to delegate some tasks to other capable employees, provided the roles are clearly documented and understood.
 Responsible Supervisors must:

-- Complete the unit-specific Hazard Communication Plan for their area - Identify and list in the chemical inventory all hazardous chemicals as defined under this program, used or generated in their work area during the routine operations - Collect and maintain MSDSs for each hazardous chemical used or created in the work area - Ensure all hazardous chemical containers are properly labeled - Identify all the employees who may be exposed to hazardous chemicals in their work area - Provide appropriate protective measures including engineering controls, administrative controls and/or Personal Protective Equipment (PPE) for each - Ensure that each of their employees receives Hazard Communication training, consisting of both general and unit specific chemical hazard information; including non-routine work activities and emergencies - Ensure the training documents are maintained and available for audits upon request - Provide on-going training when new chemical hazards are introduced and when new employees may encounter chemical hazards - Ensure employees are informed of chemical hazards they may encounter due to contractor(s) activities in the area, and inform contractors of chemical hazards they may encounter in UAH facilities - Conduct ongoing work-site evaluations and recordkeeping reviews as necessary to ensure that the written plan is effectively implemented.
+- Identify and list in the chemical inventory all hazardous chemicals as defined under this program, used or generated in their work area during the routine operations - · Collect and maintain SDSs for each hazardous chemical used or created in the work area

+- Ensure all hazardous chemical containers are properly labeled - Identify all the employees who may be exposed to hazardous chemicals in their work area - Provide appropriate protective measures including engineering controls, administrative controls and/or Personal Protective Equipment (PPE) for each employee - Ensure that each of their employees receives Hazard Communication training, consisting of both general and unit specific chemical hazard information; including non-routine work activities and emergencies - · Ensure the training documents are maintained and available for audits upon request - Provide on-going training when new chemical hazards are introduced and when new employees may encounter chemical hazards - Ensure employees are informed of chemical hazards they may encounter due to contractor(s) activities in the area, and inform contractors of chemical hazards they may encounter in UAH facilities - Conduct ongoing work-site evaluations and recordkeeping reviews as necessary to ensure that the written plan is effectively implemented.